pandas-dev/pandas/doc/source/getting_started/index.rst

             <div id="collapseTwo" class="collapse" data-parent="#accordion">
                 <div class="card-body">

 pandas supports the integration with many file formats or data sources out of the box (csv, excel, sql, json, parquet,…).
-Importing data from each of these data sources is provided by functions with the prefix, ``read_*``.
+The ability to import data from each of these data sources is provided by functions with the prefix, ``read_*``.
 Similarly, the ``to_*`` methods are used to store data.

 .. image:: ../_static/schemas/02_io_readwrite.svg